Managing Money with WooPayments

 5. When you’ve added the filters you want, click the Filter button.

-Filtering the transactions list to show only EUR transactions from Dec 2022.
+Filtering the transactions list to show only transactions from US customers placed after April 5, 2024.

 Downloading transactions